Spain's olive oil co-op Hojiblanca eyes Bankia's stake in Deoleo -report

 "If it's possible, we are not ruling out buying that stake.
 We are considering it," Antonio Luque said in an interview with El Economista published on Saturday.

-Bankia, rescued by the Spanish government last year, must sell stakes in other companies as part of a restructuring plan imposed after Spain received around 34 billion pounds of European aid for its ailing financial sector.
+Bankia, rescued by the Spanish government last year, must sell stakes in other companies as part of a restructuring plan imposed after Spain received around 40 billion euros ($52.09 billion) of European aid for its ailing financial sector.

 Other shareholders in Madrid-based Deoleo are expected to sell their stakes too, Luque said, and Hojiblanca would wait to see how things progress before purchasing Bankia's stake.